What is a COO?:

 Lastly, the project must obtain a Certificate of Verification before the final inspection.
 The COV is the last document to authenticate construction.
 After construction is completed, HERS Raters perform final testing on the job site and enter their findings into an online database.
 This legally binding document ensures consistency between state codes and the actualization of the building plan.
 Now, it’s finally time to call for a final inspection!
 Local building Inspectors have direct access to the data we’ve entered.

 Are There Penalties for Noncompliance?

-So, what happens if someone opens a place of business without the Certificate of Occupancy?
-Or, what if they try to build a property anyways?
-Well, there are always consequences for breaking state law.
+So, what happens if someone opens a place of business without a Certificate of Occupancy?
+Or, what if they try to move somebody in anyways?
+Well, there are always consequences, just as if someone started building without a permit.
 It’s not usually a question of if, but when this issue is caught.
 The State may administer fines, lawsuits, liens, and/or legal charges.
-Places of business may be closed, and properties forced into demolition.
-One thing is for certain.
-That is, there will be no way to pass inspection or sell the property.
+Places of business may be closed, and properties vacated, or worse forced into demolition.
+One thing is certain.
+That is, there will be no way to pass an inspection or sell the property.
 A property undergoes serious scrutiny when being sold.
 Any legal issues will be found and freeze transactions from occurring.

 In conclusion, we hope this article has been informative.
 If so, please subscribe to our blog.
-Presently, you should understand what all goes into passing inspection, behind the scenes.
-BarrierEnergy can take care of all reporting required by the State, from Certificate of Compliance to Certificate of Occupancy.
+Now, you should understand what all goes into passing inspection behind the scenes.
+BarrierEnergy can take care of all reporting required by the State, from Certificate of Compliance to Certificate of Verification.
 Our HERS Raters inspect and report building energy efficiency.
 Do you work in Southern California’s construction industry?
 Check out a full list of the services we offer or learn more about us.
 Currently, we provide services in Ventura County, Santa Barbara County, and San Luis Obispo County.